Haunted Houses in New Hampshire for Halloween 2022

 Fright Kingdom - Nashua, NH

 Another New England full entertainment venue featuring haunted houses with a midway that has concessions, games, photos, and entertainment.
-Fright Kingdom is open Friday, Saturday and Sunday evenings starting September 28th.
+Fright Kingdom is open Friday, Saturday and Sunday evenings starting in late September.
 Doors open at 7 pm.
 The attractions are Apocalypse, Bloodmare Maze, Carnival of Corpses, Grim, and Vampire Castle.

 Haunted Acres - Candia, NH